 He established a foundational strategic intent to make the enterprise “The most sought-after place to be a part of,” which underpins three mission-specific strategic intents: Produce employable graduates, who can do jobs that do not yet exist and create new jobs; be a leading economic development engine for Arizona; and be most effective, efficient, responsive, flexible, and financially sustainable.

-The UArizona provost noted this success in 2019, remarking that CALS is “the broadest college in terms of technology and techniques at the University of Arizona”— with its range of disciplines that spans the life sciences from traditional agriculture, biosystems engineering, natural resources, plant sciences, environmental science, pre-health, family and consumer sciences, and retail.
+The UArizona provost noted this success in 2019, remarking that (CALES) "is the broadest college in terms of technology and techniques at the University of Arizona”— with its range of disciplines that spans the life sciences from traditional agriculture, biosystems engineering, natural resources, plant sciences, environmental science, pre-health, family and consumer sciences, and retail.

-“The College of Agriculture and Life Sciences was Arizona’s first college, and it has remained a standard-bearer for the Land Grant University ideal of education for everybody, not only a privileged minority,” Burgess said.
+“The College of Agriculture, Life and Environmental Sciences was established in 1885 as Arizona’s first college, and it has remained a standard-bearer for the Land Grant University ideal of education for everybody, not only a privileged minority,” Burgess said.
 “Generations of our faculty, researchers and students have played vital roles as leaders, innovators, and economic drivers not only in Arizona but all over the world.”

 The road to Tucson